Doomsday Preparation. Things to Keep on Hand for Survival

 Survival Items To Keep At Home

-Doomsday can mean different things to different people.
+"Doomsday" can mean many different things to people.
 For some it means the end of the world and for others, such as those who experienced hurricane Katrina in New Orleans, it can just feel like the end of the world.
 There are many scenarios that could occur in other parts of the United States that could cause the kind of chaos that hurricane Katrina did.
-An explosion of Mt Rainer or any of the other sleeping volcanoes in the Northwest, large scale power outage, earthquake or dirty bomb could cause major urban areas to be disaster zones.
+An explosion of Mt Rainer or any of the other sleeping volcanoes in the Northwest, large scale power outage, an earthquake or dirty bomb could cause major urban areas to become disaster zones.

-Assuming that you will be forced to stay put in your home for a long period of time until services and law and order are restored you should have the basics of survival.
+Assuming that you'll be forced to stay put in your home for a long period of time until services and law and order are restored, you should have the basics needed for survival.
 Fire, light, water, food, and some kind of means of self defense are essential.

 For defense, a good solution for some is to own a shotgun.
-Shotguns are cheap and are not subject to the strict laws that handguns are.
-You can use it for both protection and to kill game to eat if necessary.
+Shotguns are cheap and are not subject to the same strict laws that handguns are.
+You can use a shotgun for both protection or to kill game to eat, if necessary.
 Keep one in a locked gun cabinet for the day that you might need it.

 It is a good idea to keep on hand a few weeks supply of water.
 Plastic jugs tend to degrade and contaminate the water after a couple of years.
-A better way to store water is in the old fashioned glass water-cooler jugs.
-These can be found in wine making supply stores and hold six gallons.
-You should try to have at least a half gallon per person per day for at least a month and try to catch water off the roof as well.
+A better way to store water is in the old fashioned type of glass water-cooler jugs.
+These can be found in wine making supply stores and hold up to six gallons.
+You should try to have at least a half gallon of water per person per day, for at least a month and then try to catch extra water off the roof as well.
 Having a small water catchment system, such as one made from a 55 gallon barrel and attached to your gutter's downspout, can give you extra emergency water.

-Keep vitamins on hand, especially vitamins C an D, along with protein powder, instant milk, noodles and ramen and canned and dried fruits and vegetables.
-If you can afford it MRE's or meals ready to eat, as supplied to the military, will last for a long time.
+Keep several kinds vitamins on hand, especially vitamins C an D, along with protein powder, instant milk, dried pasta, canned and dried fruits and vegetables.
+If you can afford it, MRE's or Meals Ready to Eat, as supplied to our military, can last for a months, even years without refrigeration.

-Have a good first aid kit and keep a few weeks supply of medicines that you may need for chronic conditions such as thyroid pills or heart pills.
-You can order extra from an overseas pharmacy.
+Have a good first aid kit and keep a few weeks supply of medicines that you may need for chronic conditions such as thyroid or heart condition.

-For "fire" you will need to have on hand enough propane in an outdoor storage tank or a number of propane cylinders such as for a barbecue pit.
-An outdoor barbecue pit with a burner you can cook a pot over can serve as your outdoor kitchen.
+In order to cook food, you'll need to have on hand enough propane in an outdoor storage tank or a number of propane cylinders such as for a barbecue pit.
+An outdoor barbecue pit with a side burner can be very handy to have.

-A generator of at least 2000 watts, preferably an efficient inverter type generator, can be handy to keep frozen foods for a few days longer until your gas supply runs out.
-Store gas in metal, vented jerry cans.
+A generator of at least 2000 watts, preferably an efficient inverter type generator, can be handy to keep frozen foods in your freezer for a few days longer, that is until your gas supply runs out.
+Always store your gas in approved metal, vented safety cans.

-You will need some light to cook and live by if you don't have a generator with a large fuel supply.
+You'll need some sources of light to cook and live by if you don't have a generator with a large fuel supply.
 Keep a good supply of batteries and wind up flashlights as well as many candles.
 LED flashlights, which can run for hours on small AA or AAA batteries, as well as a good supply of these batteries, are a good solution.